 Their food source is human blood.
-They like to feed at night so they get their name from their tendency of living in mattresses and around beds.
+They like to feed at night, so they get their name from their tendency to live in mattresses and around beds.

-Carpet beetle is more similar to the bed bug.
-They are small about 3mm in length and flat.
-Just like bed bugs they are also oval-shaped when looked at from the top down.
+The carpet beetle is more similar to the bed bug.
+They are small, about 3mm in length, and flat.
+Just like bed bugs, they are also oval-shaped when looked at from the top down.

-However, they do not feed on blood and get their name from their feast on natural fibers when they are in larval form.
+However, they do not feed on blood and get their name from their feast on natural fibers in larval form.

 How long after bed bug treatment can I return home?